gorkemguzel32/StrokePrediction/README.md

-# StrokePrediction
+# Stroke Prediction
-Stroke Prediction Model
+I built a stroke prediction moddle with using [this dataset](https://www.kaggle.com/datasets/fedesoriano/stroke-prediction-dataset) from Kaggle.